harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-disk-loss.md

 id: azure-disk-loss
 title: Azure disk loss
 ---
+Azure disk loss is a chaos fault that:

-- It causes detachment of virtual disk from an Azure instance before re-attaching it back to the instance after the specified chaos duration.
+- Detaches the virtual disk from an Azure instance before re-attaching it back to the instance after the specified chaos duration.
-- It helps to check the performance of the application/process running on the instance.
+- Checks the performance of the application (or process) running on the instance.

 ![Azure Disk Loss](./static/images/azure-disk-loss.png)

 ## Usage
 <details>
-<summary>View the uses of the fault</summary>
+<summary>View fault usage</summary>
 <div>
 Coming soon.
 </div>
 </details>

 ## Prerequisites
-- Ensure that Kubernetes Version > 1.16.
+- Kubernetes > 1.16.
 - Ensure that you have sufficient Azure access to detach and attach a disk.
 - We will use Azure [ file-based authentication ](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) to connect with the instance using Azure GO SDK in the fault.
 For generating auth file run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
 - Ensure to create a Kubernetes secret having the auth file created in the step in `CHAOS_NAMESPACE`.
 A sample secret file looks like: